German Inquisition: Heretics in Germany from 11th to 13th century

 The first mention of heretics in late medieval Germany dates back to 1051 when Emperor Henry III, against the protests of Catholic clergy, ordered the hanging of several individuals in Goslar who were deemed Manicheans due to their refusal to kill animals and consume meat.
 However, little is known about this group.
 Around 1114/1115, Tanchelm of Utrecht operated in the diocese of Utrecht, who was also accused of heresy.
-However, it is more likely that he was merely a radical and tactless religious reformer who antagonized the corrupt clergy of Utrecht too much.
+However, it is more likely that he was merely a radical and tactless religious reformer who antagonized the clergy of Utrecht too much.
 In any case, after his murder in 1115, his movement collapsed.
 From 1143 onwards, the presence of the dualistic Cathar sect was recorded in the Rhineland, which from the beginning met with hostile reception.
 In 1143, Count Otto von Rheineck burned three Cathars in Bonn, and in the same and following years, there were extrajudicial punishments of Cathars captured in Cologne and Liège.
 At that time, too, the Catholic clergy was opposed to the persecution of heretics.
 In 1163, there were again extrajudicial punishments of Cathars in Cologne, and shortly thereafter, they were expelled from Mainz.
 However, it seems that this sect did not establish lasting roots in Germany.
 Evidence of its presence in Germany in the first half of the 13th century is ambiguous, and later it is absent altogether.

 A much greater role in the history of German heterodoxy before the Reformation was played by the Waldensian movement, which from the end of the 12th century gained an increasingly wide following, particularly in the Rhineland, Austria, and Bavaria, and later also in Brandenburg and Pomerania.
 It was against the Waldensians that one of the first organized large-scale repressive actions was directed.
 In 1212, Bishop Heinrich Veringen of Strasbourg discovered Waldensians in his diocese and, as a result of the investigation conducted, identified as many as 500 suspects, 80 of whom were burned at the stake.

 In March 1232, Emperor Frederick II officially ordered that all people guilty of heresy in Germany should be punished by death by burning at the stake unless they submitted to the Church.